MapsPeople/mapsindoors_flutter_googlemaps/README.md

                 child: _mapController = MapsIndoorsWidget(
                     // build with the default floor selector, this is optional.
                     floorSelector: _floorSelectorWidget,
+                    // set an optional starting location for the camera, this starts the camera above Los Angeles
+                    initialCameraPosition: MPCameraPosition(zoom: 7, MPPoint.withCoordinates(longitude: -118.0165, latitude: 33.9457))
                     readyListener: _mapControlReadyListener,
                 ),
             ),